Xisonik/IsaacLab/README.md

 The launch is carried out in accordance with the official documentation.
 The name of the environment - Isaac-Aloha-Direct-v0 The SAC algorithm of the skrl library is used here.

+For Imitation Learning to work correctly, you need to transfer and copy the contents of the skrl folder to the appropriate folder using the approximate path "/home/${HOME}/miniconda3/envs/env_isaaclab/lib/python3.10/site-packages/skrl"

 Train:
 ```
 ./isaaclab.sh -p scripts/reinforcement_learning/skrl/train.py --task Isaac-Aloha-Direct-v0 --num_envs 32 --enable_cameras --headless